wellknownalpha/dashboard-web-project/README.md

 * Never commit `.env` or secret values to version control
 * Consider using HTTPS in production
 * Regularly rotate client secrets in Azure
+* npx serve . command to start backend server and npm run dev for frontend server

 ---